Quick Summary

 Most product descriptions are written from the wrong angle.
 They describe what the product is rather than what it does for the customer.

 Good description structure: lead with the primary benefit (the outcome the customer wants), then support with features and specifications.
 Keep paragraphs short.
 Use bullet points for scannable spec lists.
+The ecommerce copywriting and UX guide explains this in depth, including how to write product titles and descriptions that answer the right questions at the right moment.

 8. Frequently asked questions